mo1ein/jobname/src/digikala/digikala.md

 - What is decorator?

-- What feature of python that help decorator functionallity?
+- What feature of python that help decorator functionality?

 - What is concurrency and parallelism?